NatureHot SpringsRelaxation in Nature: Hrunalaug Hot Spring Adventure

 How many people can fit in Hrunalaug?

-Since there are two pools, you don’t have to worry about it getting too crowded.
+Since there are three pools, you don't have to worry about it getting too crowded.
 The small pool can fit about three to four people comfortably.
-While the larger pool can fit up to seven people.
-Even though it is small, there is enough room for everyone and visitors are happy to share with each other.
+In total there is enough room for 25 people.
+There is staff that makes sure that it is not crowded in the pools.

 Aerial view of Hrunalaug hot spring near Fludir in Iceland